aurakei/Elga-Gardens.github.io/README.md

 # ElgaGardens
-A basic website template for a garden setting
+A basic website template for a garden setting. improvements options.
+// add an option to book a space virtually and pay for the space